Abscess drainage

 - External abscesses: These occur on your skin, typically around a hair follicle or sweat gland.

-- Septic abscesses: These are the most serious type of abscess and occur when bacteria from an infection spread through your blood to another part of your body, such as your liver or brain.
+- Septic abscesses: These are the most serious type and occur when bacteria from an infection spread through your blood to another part of your body, such as your liver or brain.

 How is an abscess drained?